 Learning how to help baby poop is a serious consideration for some parents.
-That because contrary to popular belief, not every baby is an immediate expert at filling their diapers.
-Understanding how to help newborns poop could be crucial in situations where changes or problems in feeding, a lack of gut flora, or sickness is causing baby bowel movements to slow or become non-existent.
-But even if your baby isn’t pooping, that doesn’t mean there’s a problem.
+Contrary to popular belief, not every baby is an immediate expert at filling their diapers.
+Thus, understanding how to help newborns poop becomes crucial in situations where changes or problems in feeding, a lack of gut flora, or sickness causes your baby’s bowel movements to slow or become non-existent.
+That your baby isn’t pooping doesn’t always mean there’s a problem.
 So while there are gentle and non-invasive ways to make a newborn poop, parents shouldn’t jump the gun.

 For babies who are exclusively breast-fed, the changes can be even more extreme.
 Breastfed newborns may poop after every feeding, save it all up for one bowel movement a day, or even go days between producing a stool.

 “What we as pediatricians care about is the consistency of the stool and if the infant is appearing to be any sort of discomfort,” Husain notes.

 In clear cases of baby constipation, Husain warns parents away from home remedies they might find in online forums.
 Additionally, she notes that a lack of bowel movements does not mean a child is dehydrated.
 In fact, the only fluids a baby should receive are breastmilk and formula.
 Parents should not offer water to babies younger than 6-months.
 If your baby is producing wet diapers but not stools you can be sure dehydration is not the issue.